Climate of Colombia: Tropical mountain climate

 The cold climate is present between 2000 and 3000 m above sea level and is characterized for having Andean or cloud forests.
 This altitudinal zone is characterized for presenting an average temperature ranging between 10 and 17 °C while rainfall reaches a yearly average of 2000 mm.
-The Colombian capital city Bogotá is located within this altitudinal zone.
-Other cities like San Juan de Pasto and Tunja are in this location.
+The Colombian capital city Bogotá is located in this altitudinal zone.
+Other cities, like San Juan de Pasto and Tunja, are in this location.